StephenCleary/blog-stephencleary-dotcom/blog/_posts/2010-12-30-simple-and-easy-tracing-in-net.md

  - There are additional types of messages that fall under "ActivityTracing": Start, Stop, etc. These can be used in addition to the existing Verbose to Critical hierarchy.
  - There's a [Trace.CorrelationManager](http://msdn.microsoft.com/en-us/library/system.diagnostics.trace.correlationmanager.aspx?WT.mc_id=DT-MVP-5000058) class that enables "grouping" of traces into logical operations.
 This is used in conjection with the ActivityTracing messages to relate traces together that would otherwise get intermixed with other traces.

 For more information, see [this SO answer](http://stackoverflow.com/questions/576185/logging-best-practices/939944#939944) and the [MSDN documentation](http://msdn.microsoft.com/en-us/library/zs6s4h68.aspx?WT.mc_id=DT-MVP-5000058).
-Also, check out [Essential Diagnostics](http://essentialdiagnostics.codeplex.com/) on CodePlex before writing your own extensions; the most useful things have already been done.

 ## Other TraceSources